 I recently went for a bone density scan and as part of the preparation I was asked did I do any exercise.
-I brightly replied “Yes I cycle up to 60 miles per week”.
-“Oh that doesn’t count” was the prompt retort.
+I brightly replied “Yes, I cycle up to 60 miles per week”.
+“Oh, that doesn’t count” was the prompt retort.

 So now I try to walk a bit more too, to get my weight bearing exercise as there are so few hills in York to require weight bearing cycling.
 The YBB monthly Walking Book Group is one regular opportunity.
-But we are in such a beautiful part of the world that there are numerous walks both within and outside York, so it is a real delight to go walking too.
+We are in such a beautiful part of the world that there are numerous walks both within and outside York, so it is a real delight to go walking too.